 4. Does the service desk integrate with your remote monitoring and management system (this will significantly reduce the complexity to your staff)

 5. Is the system cloud based on do you need to install a local server (cloud based also means you will not have to worry about system maintenance, updates etc)

-Prices for service desks can range from hundreds of dollars to free, and often the free systems offer a compelling solution for all sizes of company.
+Prices for IT service desks can range from hundreds of dollars to free, and often the free systems offer a compelling solution for all sizes of company.

 Why free?
 Because service desks are now a core function of management platforms, and for some vendors they see it as simpler to provide a complete platform where more advanced technology can be purchased rather than changing for every element of the platform.